asadiku/CourseProject/README.md

 To modify how the search function works/extend it, you would look at changing the server.py file.
 You could also create more endpoints/methods in search_server.py
 The other folders are no longer used but were used to scrape the coursera data we needed and initial creation of the python function.
- 3) How to install and run:
+ 3) How to install and run (Also explained in the demo video https://youtu.be/9LsBYPtbf1s):
 Clone this repository
 Set up anaconda/other environment:
-conda create --name testenv
+conda create --name testenv python=3.5 proceed ([y]/n)?
-proceed ([y]/n)?
 y
-conda activate testenv python=3.5
+conda activate testenv
 Move to flaskApp folder
 Pip install -r requirements.txt
 Load the ChromeExtensionJS folder as unpacked into the chrome extension developer area